adamcohenhillel/ADeus/README.md

 1. Go to [supabase.co](https://supabase.co), create your account if you don't have one already
 2. Click "New Project", give it a name, and make sure to note the database password you are given
 3. Once the project is created, you should get the `anon public` API Key, and the `Project URL`, copy them both, as we will need them in a bit.
+4. Now, go to the authentication tab on the right navbar, which will take you to the user management UI.
+Click "Add User" -> "Add new user", fill an email and password, and make sure to check the "auto-confirm" option.
+5. From there, go to the SQL Editor tab and paste the [schema.sql](/supabase/schema.sql) from this repo, and execute.
+This will enable all the relevant extensions (pgvector) and create the tables.
-4. Go to your terminal, and cd to the supabase folder - `cd ./supabase`
+6. Go to your terminal, and cd to the supabase folder - `cd ./supabase`
-5. Now, we need to install Supabase and set up the CLI, ideally, you should follow thier guide [here](https://supabase.com/docs/guides/cli/getting-started?platform=macos#installing-the-supabase-cli), but in short:
+7. Now, we need to install Supabase and set up the CLI, ideally, you should follow thier guide [here](https://supabase.com/docs/guides/cli/getting-started?platform=macos#installing-the-supabase-cli), but in short:
    - run `brew install supabase/tap/supabase` to install the CLI (or [check other options](https://supabase.com/docs/guides/cli/getting-started))
    - Install [Docker Desktop](https://www.docker.com/products/docker-desktop/) on your computer (we won't use it, we just need docker dameon to run in the background for deploying supabase functions)
-6. Now we need to login to Supabase CLI by running `supabase login` - this should pop up a browser window, which should prompt you through the auth
+8. Now we need to login to Supabase CLI by running `supabase login` - this should pop up a browser window, which should prompt you through the auth
-7. And link our Supabase CLI to a specific project, our newly created one, by running `supabase link --project-ref <your-project-id>` (you can check what the project id is from the Supabase web UI, or by running `supabase projects list`)
+9. And link our Supabase CLI to a specific project, our newly created one, by running `supabase link --project-ref <your-project-id>` (you can check what the project id is from the Supabase web UI, or by running `supabase projects list`)
-8. We can now deploy our functions! ([see guide for more details](https://supabase.com/docs/guides/functions/deploy)) `supabase functions deploy --no-verify-jwt`
+10. We can now deploy our functions! ([see guide for more details](https://supabase.com/docs/guides/functions/deploy)) `supabase functions deploy --no-verify-jwt`
-9. Lasly - if you're planning to first use OpenAI as your Foundation model provider, then you'd need to also run the following command, to make sure the functions have everything they need to run properly: `supabase secrets set OPENAI_API_KEY=<your-openai-api-key>`
+11. Lasly - if you're planning to first use OpenAI as your Foundation model provider, then you'd need to also run the following command, to make sure the functions have everything they need to run properly: `supabase secrets set OPENAI_API_KEY=<your-openai-api-key>` (Ollama setup guide is coming out soon)

-If everything worked, we should now be able to
+If everything worked, we should now be able to start chatting with our personal AI via the app.

 ### App (Web):